This page was last updated on 16 December, 2021.

 The State of Calamity is in effect through April 24, 2021.
-The terms of this alert include:
+The terms of this Decree include:

 Mandatory wearing of face coverings in public;

 Exit and entry permitted in Guinea-Bissau only with the presentation of a certificate of negative COVID-19 status (tested within 72 hours of start of travel);

-Funerals and religious gatherings are permitted as long as preventative measures (mask-wearing, hand washing, 1-meter distancing) are taken;
+Funerals (capped at 50 people) and religious gatherings are permitted as long as preventative measures (mask-wearing, hand-washing, 1-meter distancing are taken);

 Restaurants may operate with takeaway service;